FactomProject/walletmgr/readme.md

 The seed is recorded in bitcoin base58check format, so it is effectively impossible for a typo to go undetected.

-Currently, only a simple python script is needed to decode the address.
+Currently, only a simple python script is needed to decode the address.  the base58 library is a prerequisite.

+- Make sure pip is installed for your OS.
+[Here](http://www.liquidweb.com/kb/how-to-install-pip-on-ubuntu-14-04-lts/) are some directions for Ubuntu.

+- Install the base58 library with pip.
+On ubuntu run `sudo pip install base58`.

+- Next run the decoding script:

 ```
 import base58